 Humans are diphyodont, meaning that they develop two sets of teeth.
 The first set of 20 deciduous teeth are also called the milk, primary, temporary, or baby teeth.
 They begin to develop before birth and begin to fall out when a child is around 6 years old.
 They're replaced by a set of 32 permanent teeth, which are also called secondary or adult teeth.

 Around the 8th week after conception, oval-shaped tooth buds consisting of cells form in the embryo.
 These buds begin to harden about the 16th week.
 Although teeth aren't visible at birth, both the primary and permanent teeth are forming below the gums.
 The crown, or the hard enamel-covered part that's visible in the mouth, develops first.
-When the crown is formed, the root begins to develop.
+After the crown is formed, the root begins to develop.

 Between the ages of 6 months and 1 year, the deciduous teeth begin to push through the gums.
 This process is called eruption or teething.
 At this point, the crown is complete and the root is almost fully formed.
 By the time a child is 3 years old, he or she has a set of 20 deciduous teeth, 10 in the lower and 10 in the upper jaw.
 Each jaw has four incisors, two canines, and four molars.
 The molars' purpose is to grind food, and the incisors and canine teeth are used to bite into and tear food.